-Beside vitamins, phenolic acids and flavonoids are examples of the phenolic compounds found in Goji berries and they have a very high antioxidant capacity.
+Besides vitamins, phenolic acids and flavonoids are examples of the phenolic compounds found in Goji berries and they have a very high antioxidant capacity.

 Adding a spoon of dried Goji berries to your breakfast bowl can help you maintain a healthy weight in the long term and also prevent cardiovascular diseases and diabetes.

-Aid to Weight Loss
+Good for Weight Loss

 Prevention of Diabetes